 Let’s carry on with our salmon fishing reels reviews.

-1. Orvis Hydros Reels – Best Salmon Fly Reel For The Money
+1. Okuma Raw II Mooching & Float Reels – Best Durable Fly Reel For Salmon

 2. Redington Tilt Reel – Best Large Arbor Salmon Fly Reel

 The Redington Tilt not only looks spectacular due to its eye-catching color but is also one of the best options you can get your hands on for euro nymphing.
 With removable weights, you can customize the reel-rod balance according to your preference.
 I am very fond of this fly reel with the add-on weights.
 You can buy it once and match it with multiple rods of all sizes.
 Such a value option!

 Those who are into euro nymphing or tight line approach know what a pain it is when the thin competition lines sneak in between the frame and the spools.
 Tilt has the perfect solution to your problem.
 The narrow arbor and tight-fitting frame leave no space for lines slipping between them.

 The CNC machined body with an anodized finish is reliable and long-lasting.
 Plus, the arbor is gigantic but narrow, allowing fast retrieval rates.
 Throw in a muscly carbon fiber drag system, and you have the best euro nymphing fly reel.
 But since this fly reel caters to a specific angling style, it is not as versatile as I would like.

 - Best salmon fly reel for euro nymphing

 - It has removable weights to adjust the rod-reel balance